 Under normal conditions, this rapid alarm is followed by prefrontal assessment that either confirms the threat (triggering full mobilisation) or dampens the alarm (allowing the nervous system to settle).
 In trauma survivors, two changes destabilise this system.
 The amygdala becomes hyperreactive, its threat threshold lowered by prior traumatic activation.
 And the medial prefrontal cortex, which normally provides top-down inhibitory regulation of the amygdala, shows reduced metabolic activity and impaired connectivity.
 The result is an alarm system that fires more readily and is less effectively regulated.

 The hippocampus contributes the third disruption.
-Normally, the hippocampus encodes experiences with temporal and spatial context, placing memories firmly in the past ('that happened then, not now').
+Normally, the hippocampus encodes experiences with temporal and spatial context, placing memories firmly in the past ("that happened then, not now").
 This contextualisation is what allows the brain to distinguish between a memory of danger and a present threat.
 In severe or chronic trauma, particularly when cortisol levels are sustained at high levels (which is neurotoxic to hippocampal cells), hippocampal volume and function are compromised.
 The result is that traumatic memories may be stored without adequate temporal context, experienced less as narrative memories and more as vivid present-tense sensory fragments.
 This is a key mechanism of flashbacks and intrusive re-experiencing: the brain cannot adequately locate the memory in the past.

 Bessel van der Kolk and the Body That Remembers

 This finding gave neural specificity to the clinical observation that trauma survivors often struggle to narrate their experiences coherently.
 During re-experiencing, the language system goes offline.
 The body and the emotional brain are fully activated; the part of the brain that constructs verbal narrative is not.
 This explains why traditional talk therapy, which relies primarily on verbal narrative processing, often fails to reach the stored trauma: it addresses the brain systems that are least activated during trauma re-experiencing.
-Van der Kolk's subsequent work on somatic approaches -- body-based therapies, EMDR, yoga, movement -- emerged directly from this finding.

 The HPA Axis and Chronically Dysregulated Stress